A prototype of the ALP platform, which will replace SUSE, has been published. Linux Enterprise

-SUSE has published the first prototype of the ALP (Adaptable Linux Platform), positioned as a continuation of the development of the SUSE Linux Enterprise distribution.
-The key difference of the new system is the division of the distribution's core framework into two parts: a stripped-down "host OS" for running on top of the hardware and an application support layer focused on running in containers and virtual machines.
-The assemblies are prepared for the x86_64 architecture.
+SUSE has released the first prototype of the ALP (Adaptable Platform) platform.
+Linux Platform), positioned as a continuation of the development of the SUSE distribution Linux Enterprise.
+The key difference of the new system is the division of the distribution's core into two parts: a stripped-down "host OS" for running on hardware and an application support layer designed for running in containers and virtual machines.
+Builds are designed for the x86_64 architecture.

-The idea is to develop in the "host OS" the minimum environment necessary to support and manage the equipment, and run all applications and user-space components not in a mixed environment, but in separate containers or in virtual machines running on top of the "host OS" and isolated from each other.
-This organization will allow users to focus on applications and abstract workflows from the low-level system environment and hardware.
+The idea is to develop a minimal environment in the “host OS” that is necessary to support and manage the hardware, and to run all applications and user space components not in a mixed environment, but in separate containers or in virtual machines, running on top of the host OS and isolated from each other.
+This organization allows users to focus on applications and abstract workflows, separating them from the low-level system environment and hardware.

 The SLE Micro product, based on the developments of the MicroOS project, is used as the basis for the "host OS".
 For centralized management, Salt (preinstalled) and Ansible (optional) configuration management systems are offered.
 Podman and K3s (Kubernetes) toolkits are available for running isolated containers.
 Containerized system components include yast2, podman, k3s, cockpit, GDM (GNOME Display Manager), and KVM.

-Of the features of the system environment, the default use of disk encryption (FDE, Full Disk Encryption) is mentioned with the ability to store keys in the TPM.
+Among the system environment's features, mention is made of the default use of disk encryption (FDE, Full Disk Encryption) with the option to store keys in the TPM.
 The root partition is mounted in read-only mode and does not change during operation.
-The environment uses the mechanism of atomic update installation.
-Unlike the atomic updates based on ostree and snap used in Fedora and Ubuntu, ALP uses a regular package manager and the snapshot mechanism in the Btrfs file system instead of building separate atomic images and deploying additional delivery infrastructure.
+The environment uses an atomic update mechanism.
+Unlike the atomic updates based on ostree and snap, used in Fedora and Ubuntu, in ALP, instead of building separate atomic images and deploying additional delivery infrastructure, the standard package manager and snapshot mechanism in the Btrfs FS are used.

 Basic concepts of ALP: